-Instagram and Pinterest, being essentially image-only platforms, take the social media preoccupation with images as far as they can go.
+Being essentially image-only platforms, Instagram and Pinterest take the social media preoccupation with images as far as they can go.
 Whether you use social media for promotion or just for fun, you’ve probably wondered about social media image sizes.

 Every site has a different layout and image requirements.
 An image that fits nicely in an Instagram square may not fit as well on Twitter.
 And many sites have different requirements for different parts of a page.

 Banners, backgrounds, profiles, and post images are all sized differently.